-We will increase the maximum sentences outlined in legislation for all violent, firearm related and sexual crimes and ensure that offenders actively involve themselves in work and education.
-Parole would be from stage to stage, incentivising prisoners to move through stages faster with appropriate behaviour e.g. prisoner completes his/her education and is rewarded by being moved to “Open Prison” stage earlier.
+Increased sentences with good behaviour incentives: We will increase the maximum sentences outlined in legislation for all violent, gun-related, and sexual crimes and ensure that offenders actively involve themselves in work and education.
+Parole would be from stage to stage, and inmates would have incentives to move through stages faster via good behaviour.
+For example, if they complete their education they are rewarded by being moved to the “Open Prison” stage earlier.

-We believe that where someone commits multiple crimes for which they are convicted, the perpetrator should serve each sentence sequentially (i.e. one after the other) and not concurrently (i.e. all at the same time) as they do now.
+Sentencing structure: We believe that if someone is convicted of multiple crimes they should serve each sentence sequentially (ie one after the other) and not concurrently (ie all at the same time) as they do now.

-New Conservative believes that there is an unacceptable level of crime which occurs while people are out on bail.
-We believe that anyone charged with a serious crime that attracts a mandatory prison sentence should be refused bail.
-We believe that severe consequences should be handed down to those who commit crimes while on bail, as this is a further breach in trust, committed by those who have already let society down.
+Bail: The amount of crime which occurs while people are out on bail is unacceptable.
+We believe that those charged with a crime serious enough to attract a mandatory prison sentence should be refused bail.
+Those who commit crimes while on bail should receive severe consequences, as this is a further breach of trust, and shows lack of reform.

-New Conservative will set fines at a minimum of twice the estimated costs of damages or thefts which will be used to compensate the victim, plus court costs to be set at actual costs.
-For example, a shoplifter will pay the shop owner twice what the stolen items cost, plus pay any court related costs.
+Fines and compensation: We will set fines at a minimum of twice the estimated costs of damages or thefts.
+These will be used to compensate the victim.
+Court costs will also be set at actual costs.
+For example, a shoplifter will pay the shop owner twice what the stolen items cost, plus pay any court-related costs.

-New Conservative will investigate the impact of plea-bargaining on justice in New Zealand.
+Acceptable justice: We will investigate the impact of plea-bargaining on justice in New Zealand.
 While we acknowledge the need to keep the justice system running efficiently, its primary function is to provide justice acceptable to society and the victim of the crime.
-We believe a thorough investigation needs to be done into the adequacy of the current system to see whether justice is actually being served or whether justice is being passed over in the name of expediency.
+A thorough investigation is needed into the adequacy of the current system to see whether justice is actually being served, or whether justice is passed over in the name of expediency.